langchain-ai/langchain/docs/index.rst

 - *Be data-aware*: connect a language model to other sources of data
 - *Be agentic*: allow a language model to interact with its environment
+- *Be stateful*: store and retrieve state in a manner that enables a language model to make increasingly complex decisions

 The LangChain framework is designed with the above principles in mind.